bastienchevallier/Showroom/README.md

-# Show Tonight

-Show Tonight is a sample application that demonstrates how to build mobile apps with Ionic 3 for HackX.
+# Deal your secret

+Deal your secret is a sample application that provide secret deals to the customers.
+Scan a QRcode presents on a menu, in a shop, a secret deal appears just for you !

+What is a secret deal ?
+It can be a discount, a specific new article only available for Deal your secret's users, and many other things

 ## Installation Instructions